 - Has the agent or the owner ever personally done a flip, a wholesale deal or managed a rental?

 Real world experience in the investment space goes a loooong way.
-It’s nice to work without someone that has enough real-world experience to help you brainstorm on how to structure (or save) a deal.
+It’s nice to work with someone that has enough real-world experience to help you brainstorm on how to structure (or save) a deal.
 Hopefully, you won’t need this help often, but when you do it will be priceless.

 These questions should help you determine if a title company touting themselves to be “investor friendly” can really passes the sniff test.
 It’s important to build your team of trusted vendors that will ensure your deals get closed, and a title company is an integral member of that team.
 RTR Title would love the opportunity to become a member of your investment team!
 Call or email us today.